wplib/wplib-box/README.md

 1. The **Easiest Box to Get Working Initially**,
 2. The **Fastest Box to** `vagrant up`
 3. The **Least Problematic Box in Day-to-Day Usage**; especially when re-provisioning,

+And one more goal is that our box will support **PhpStorm+XDEBUG debugging** with the least effort required on your part.

 We think that once you try WPLib Box you will agree that we have succeeded.
 Want to know [**how**](#how) we did it?